The 20 Best Troyer Syndrome Doctors Near Me in New Mexico, US

 English

-Sarah Pirio-Richardson is a Neurologist in Albuquerque, New Mexico.
-Dr. Pirio-Richardson is rated as an Experienced provider by MediFind in the treatment of Troyer Syndrome.
-Her top areas of expertise are Drug Induced Dyskinesia, Focal Dystonia, Movement Disorders, and Benign Essential Blepharospasm.
+Sarah Pirio is a Neurologist practicing medicine in Albuquerque, New Mexico.
+Dr. Pirio is rated as an Experienced provider by MediFind in the treatment of Troyer Syndrome.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Drug Induced Dyskinesia, Focal Dystonia, Movement Disorders, and Benign Essential Blepharospasm.

 What is the definition of Troyer Syndrome?